BelkizOcut/testReleaseNotes/README.md

 Line templates
 Specifying what version to install when running the script.
 * $Test = "20841" for 218.4.1
- ### Release 2022.12

-* Improvements
-  * Improves of the buttons
-      *The position with the name.
-  * Testar

-  * Azure sign-in
-      *Improves how changes properties are handled.

-* Bug Fixes
-  * Improves in the
-      *In mode, of the forms causing errors.

  ### Release 2022.09